eclipse-hawkbit/hawkbit/CONTRIBUTING.md

 @Stories("Distribution Set Type Resource")
 ```

-In addition all test method's name describes in **camel case** what the test is all about and has a long description auth Allures **@Description** annotation.
+In addition all test method's name describes in **camel case** what the test is all about and has in addition a long description in Allures **@Description** annotation.

 ## Legal considerations for your contribution